 The girl gets a cat in her lap, one could imagine the girl petting the cat.
 The boy is displayed with a green dragon, supposedly holding it in his hand and a bear at his feet.
 One could understand the bear being a ball being kicked.
 My associations with these animals are the contrary of the cat: wild, dangerous, playful and adventurous.

 By the way: have you ever seen a boy’s t-shirt with a cat print on it?
 This is virtually non-existent, while a dog might only be printed on a girl t-shirt if it’s a puppy.

 Let’s go back to my initial question.
-What has this ad to do with our Diversifier and the fact that it is important to write jobs gender neutral?
+What has this ad to do with Witty and the fact that it is important to write gender-neutral?

 In our socialization, from a very young age on, we literally wear these values explained above.
 It’s our second skin, and we see them everywhere.
 We see and get shown where a girl belongs and where a boy belongs.